Feekkk/php-itventory/README.md

 ## 👨‍💻 Author

-Developed for Razak Faculty of Technology and Informatics (RCMP), University Kuala Lumpur.
+Developed for IT - department (UniKL Royal College of Medicine).

 ## 📞 Support